Garden Border Ideas That Give Your Whole Yard That Polished Put Together Look

 Metal Strip

-I push it just deep enough to block roots, not deep enough to exhaust myself.
-The top edge stays nearly invisible.
+I push it just deep enough to block grass roots, not so deep I wear myself out installing it.

 Plant Border

-Regular trimming keeps the line clear, but the tradeoff feels worth it when the border blends naturally into the bed.
+Regular trimming keeps the line clear, but the tradeoff is worth it when the border blends naturally into the rest of the bed

 Side Blocks

-After leveling the ground, I lock them together tightly.
-Those empty centers can hold soil or gravel if needed.
+I level the ground first, then lock them together as tightly as possible.
+Those empty centers can hold extra soil or drainage gravel if needed.

 Wood Sleepers